Support your immune system, be the best fat burner, and look and feel your best… all with the right immune-boosting foods.

 Garlic: Garlic has been used as a natural health remedy for centuries and it’s easy to see why!
 This amazing multitasker has been shown to have potent antibacterial, antifungal, and antiviral properties.8,9 Translation: protect yourself from dangerous predators with recipes like this one for Instant Pot Garlic-Herb Beef Shanks.

 Wild salmon: If you’re looking to supercharge your immune system, look no further than salmon!
-In addition to vitamin A and the antioxidant astaxanthin, salmon is loaded with vitamin D, which helps stimulate the production of pathogen-fighting proteins.10 Salmon is also rich in omega-3s, which offers important immune-regulatory functions.11 This recipe for Blackened Salmon is one of my favorites…
+In addition to vitamin A and the antioxidant astaxanthin, salmon is loaded with vitamin D, which helps stimulate the production of pathogen-fighting proteins.10 Salmon is also rich in omega-3 fatty acids, which offer important immune-regulatory functions.11

 Who knew that eating for a stronger immune system could tantalize your taste buds, too?